JanssenProject/jans/jans-core/shibboleth-idp/docs/asynchronous_activation_tests.md

 GIVEN a WorkItem in any state WHEN its lease is inspected THEN the lease is never Java null *Parametrized over PENDING / ASSIGNED / COMPLETED / CANCELLED.*
+*Deferred to G5: only PENDING is constructible until transitions exist, and A4.1.2 already covers the PENDING case; the ASSIGNED / COMPLETED / CANCELLED rows are added once G5 transitions land.*

+### 4.3 `TrustRelationshipRef` (opaque TR reference)

+#### A4.3.1 · `shouldExposeValue_whenBuiltFromUuid`

+- [x] covered by test

+GIVEN a UUID WHEN a TrustRelationshipRef is built THEN it exposes that value

+#### A4.3.2 · `shouldFail_whenBuiltFromNullValue`

+- [x] covered by test

+GIVEN a null value WHEN a TrustRelationshipRef is built THEN it fails and no reference is produced

 ---